Kan også læses på: Dansk

 - intentions to achieve qualities similar to what we know from the typical suburb, but in a denser version.

 The access of residents and visitors on sloping walkways and staircases is a truly unique feature, not least in a context of urban design and public space.
 Even though not allowed, it’s actually possible to bike to the top most level of the building.

 After winning the price for world’s best residential project it was mentioned and depicted in countless media around the world, and residents experienced a flood of visiting architects and students in several busses arriving every day.

-The semi-public walkway up the building is well dimensioned for serving as a social space for residents, but not for a massive invasion of groups of 30 or 50 people with cameras, and the attention have resulted in significant nuisance for the residents, who have restricted the access to certain areas and to work hours to protect their private life.
+The semi-public walkway up the building is well dimensioned for serving as a social space for residents, but not for a massive invasion of groups of 30 or 50 people with cameras, and the attention has resulted in significant nuisance for the residents, who have restricted the access to certain areas and to work hours to protect their private life.